What do your words say about you?

 Q: How does WORD SAVVY help student writers?

 A: Word Savvy is available from bookstores and online booksellers.
 It comes in two formats: paperback and eBook.
 (E-books are formatted for Amazon.com’s Kindle and Barnes & N0ble’s Nook Book).

 A word from the author . . .
-I’m Nancy Ragno, author of the book and of the site.
+I’m Nancy Ragno, author of Word Savvy and co-author of The World of Language textbook series.
 I started this site to connect with my readers and all those who wish to be word savvy.
 Please sign up to receive WORD SAVVY updates and Tip Sheets (sign-up form, top right).
 While you’re here, explore the site:

 A word about the header . . .
 The sculpture of the seated human figure framing the header is titled “We” and is by the world-renowned Barcelona-born sculptor Jaume Plensa, who describes it as “a celebration of linguistic diversity.”
 The hollow figure is formed entirely of random stainless steel letters from eight different alphabets.
 It is shown here exhibited in Vancouver’s Biennale art exhibit (2009-2011), where visitors sat on its arm and climbed inside to surround themselves with letters.
 The photograph is by Dan Fairchild Photography.
 See “HereInVancouver’s photostream” at www.flickr.com .